YasDev-coding/vite-react-jsx-tailwind/README.md

 # React + Vite + Tailwincss Template

-This template provides a minimal setup to get React working in Vite with HMR , some ESLint rules and Tailwind Css
+This template provides a minimal setup to get React working in Vite with HMR , some ESLint rules, js and Tailwind Css

 Currently, two official plugins are available: